 - Enter your mobile number and choose a password.

 - Enter the recipient’s 16-digit card number.

 - Click “Confirm.”

 The mid-market, spot, or Google rate is the best rate you can get.
 PaySend states, “We use a mid-market exchange rate cutting out all intermediaries and providing the best possible value for our customers.”
-However, their rates don’t match those found on Google.
+However, its rates don’t match those found on Google.
 Instead, PaySend marks up rates by 1 percent or more.
 For example, one euro to Mexican peso was quoted at 22.83 on Google and 22.51 on PaySend for a difference of 1.4 percent.

 PaySend charges a fixed fee per transaction, for instance, from Australia to another country would cost 2 AUD regardless of the amount sent.
 Costs vary from country to country.

 TransferWise is a top-rated money transfer company and the service I use.
 It has financial services for people who travel, live, and work abroad.
 Sending money overseas with TransferWise is up to eight times cheaper than banks, and its borderless account allows users to hold, manage, and spend money in 28 different currencies.
 It provides the “easiest way to manage your money internationally.”

 TransferWise exchanges currencies at mid-market rates without markups, which is better than PaySend.

 PaySend charges fixed fees compared to TransferWise’s combination of percentage-based and fixed fees.
 Therefore, outcomes will differ depending on the amounts and destinations involved.

 PaySend and TransferWise enable customers to send and receive money from a wide variety of countries.